-Think about the reasons why you haven’t been exercising.
+Think about the reasons why you have not been exercising.
 Then try to come up with some ways to get past the things keeping you from getting exercise.
 For example:

-- I don’t have the time.
+- I do not have the time.
 Start with 10-minute chunks of time a few days a week.
 Walk during a break.
 Dance in the living room to your favorite music.
 It all adds up.

 - It costs too much money.
-You don’t have to join a gym or buy fancy equipment to be active.
+You do not have to join a gym or buy fancy equipment to be active.
 Play tag with your kids.
 Walk briskly with your dog for 10 minutes or more.

 - Start by doing what you can, and then look for ways to do more.
-If you haven’t been active for a while, start out slowly.
-After several weeks or months, build up your activities by doing them for longer and more often.
+If you have not been active for a while, start out slowly.
+After a few weeks or months, build up your activities by doing them for longer and more often.

 - Walking is one way to add exercise to your life.
 When you first start, walk 10 minutes a day for a few days a week.
 Do this for the first 2 weeks.
 Then, start walking for a little longer.
 Try 15 minutes instead of 10 minutes.
 Then walk more days a week.

-- Once you can walk easily for 15 minutes several days a week, try walking faster.
+- Once you can walk easily for 15 minutes a few days a week, try walking faster.
 Keep up your brisk walking for a couple of months.
 You may want to add biking on the weekends for a change.

 Tips for Success

-- Pick an activity you like and one that fits into your life.
+- Find an activity you enjoy and that fits into your lifestyle.
+Focus on having fun.

-- Find the time that works best for you.
+- Find a time to exercise that works best for you.

-- For example, your short-term goal could be to walk around your neighborhood for 15 minutes on 3 different days.
+- Your short-term goal could be to walk around your neighborhood for 15 minutes a day, 3 days a week.

-- Your long-term goal could be to slowly add more time and days to your weekly routine.
-Add these in slowly until you’re walking 30 minutes a day, 5 days a week.
+- Your long-term goal could be to add more time and days to your weekly routine.
+Add these in slowly until you’re walking for 30 minutes a day, 5 days a week.

 - Track your time and progress on a chart.
-You can use the charts at the end of this resource.
-You can also try an app on your phone or tablet to monitor your progress.
+You can use the charts in the print version of this resource.
+You can also try an app on your phone or tablet to keep track of your progress.

-- Plan your activity for the week.
-Experts from the ACSM and ACS suggest spreading aerobic activity out over at least 3 days a week or more.
+Plan your activity for the week.
+Experts from the ACSM and ACS suggest spreading aerobic activity out over 3 days a week or more.
 Aerobic exercises increase your heart rate and energy level.
 Examples are:

 - Join a fitness group.